ultraio/ultra-discord-uniq-roles-bot/docs/EnvironmentVariables.md

 ### MONGODB_URL
 Connection string to your mongodb instance.
 If you need a free host MongoDB Atlas provides small databases for free; and it's perfect for our little bot.

+### SINGLE_USER_REFRESH_INTERVAL_MS
+Delay between user accounts token and role refreshes.
+To avoid hitting rate limiting adjust the value to be as large as you can afford to wait.
+Total time to refresh all users will be at least (number of users * SINGLE_USER_REFRESH_INTERVAL_MS)